llSourcell/sirajcoin/README.md

 - add rocket fuel to the growth of our community
 - fund AI research in a decentralized way!

-This is still very experimental code, and it may be insecure. **Please do not pay real money for Sirajcoin.**
+Note: this is still very experimental code, and it may be insecure. *Please do not pay real money for Sirajcoin.*

 ## Installing the Sirajcoin wallet